rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 a new value of some kind.

-So to summarize, the `let mut guess = String::new();` line has created a mutable binding that is currently bound to a new, empty instance of a `String`.
+So to summarize, the `let mut guess = String::new();` line has created a mutable variable that is currently bound to a new, empty instance of a `String`.
 Whew!

 Let’s move forward: